rokucommunity/brighterscript/README.md

 These are the options available in the `bsconfig.json` file.

  - **project**: `string` - A path to a project file.
-This is really only passed in from the command line, and should not be present in `bsconfig.json` files
+This is really only passed in from the command line or the NodeJS API, and should not be present in `bsconfig.json` files.
+Prefix with a question mark (?) to prevent throwing an exception when the file does not exist.

- - **extends**: `string` - Relative or absolute path to another `bsconfig.json` file that this `bsconfig.json` file should import and then override
+ - **extends**: `string` - Relative or absolute path to another `bsconfig.json` file that this `bsconfig.json` file should import and then override.
+Prefix with a question mark (?) to prevent throwing an exception when the file does not exist.

  - **cwd**: `string` - Override the current working directory